pablomiralles22/pablomiralles22.github.io-v2/_pages/about.md

 personal and academic [projects](/projects/) related to my fields of interests.

-My hope for this website is to upload content related to my fields of interested, both technical (mathematics, AI, Deep Learning, Data Science, programming, HPC,...) and non-technical (philosophy, psychology or literature).
+My hope for this website is to upload content related to my fields of intereste, both technical (mathematics, AI, Deep Learning, Data Science, programming, HPC,...) and non-technical (philosophy, psychology or literature).